rmassaroni/nvim-gpush/README.md

 ## Known Bugs
-- printed output (one_liner = false) bugs the command buffer
+- VISUAL: printed output (one_liner = false) bugs the command buffer
-- '@' appears in command line message
+- VISUAL: '@' appears in command line message
-- Gupdate command always fails
+- Gupdate command does not work

 ## Contributing